FOOD ANALYSIS AND QUALITY CONTROL - 2021/2

 Indicative content includes:

-Chromatography, gel filtration, ion-exchange, HPLC, GC-MS and applications in food analysis
+Chromatography, gel filtration, capillary electrophoresis, HPLC, GC-MS and applications in food analysis

 UV-visible spectrophotometry, principles and applications